rmaddy/RMPhoneFormat/README.md

 where \<version\> is the version of the iPhone SDK installed.
 It is recommended that you use the one from 6.0.

 Add RMPhoneFormat.m and RMPhoneFormat.h to your own project.
 These files use ARC.
 If your project is not using ARC then you must add the -fobjc-arc flag to the RMPhoneFormat.m file.
 Select your target in Xcode.
 Select the Build Phases tab.
 Open the Compile Sources pane.
 Select RMPhoneFormat.m and press Enter.
-Add -fno-objc-arc in the popup window so it appears in the Compiler Flags column.
+Add -fobjc-arc in the popup window so it appears in the Compiler Flags column.

 ##Usage